 Respondents in an NBC/Wall Street Journal poll were split on whether spending cuts should proceed, but more definitive on whose agenda they prefer.
 Only 29 percent said they agree with what Republicans want to do in Congress, compared with 45 percent who agree with Obama’s proposals.
 That poll found the GOP out of step with the public on a wide range of economic and social issues, but the party did lead the Democrats on controlling spending.

-This article appears in the Feb.
-28, 2013, edition of National Journal Daily as Only Certainty As Sequester Starts Is Risk.
+This article appears in the February 28, 2013, edition of NJ Daily as Only Certainty As Sequester Starts Is Risk.